-RARITY: HIGH.
+RARITY: VERY HIGH.
 Had a good run with these things but the secret is out.
 This item has become increasingly more rare and inaccessibly expensive to obtain.
 If not in stock please follow BPMC on IG & FB for availability notifications.

 Features: 6 wipe-shaping CV inputs with attenuation, a 9 knob patchbay on channel A, 5 additional magnetic switch effects & 6 additional wipe shaping controls.